 Umoja-UBAKA is a program with a focus on supporting African American students (but all students can apply) success.

 Berkeley Underground Scholars: A program for formerly incarcerated and systems impacted students at UC Berkeley.
 For more information contact Azadeh Zohrabi at email@example.com.

 Project Rebound: A program for formerly incarcerated at San Francisco State University.
 For more information, contact firstname.lastname@example.org.

 Street Scholars: A program for formerly incarcerated students at Merritt College.
 For more information contact Ron Moss at email@example.com.

-New D.R.E.A.M.: A program for formerly incarcerated students at College of Alameda.
-For more information contact Ismael de Guzman, MS, LMFT at firstname.lastname@example.org.
+New Dream.: A program for formerly incarcerated students at College of Alameda.
+For more information contact New Dream Coordinator Tia Barnes at firstname.lastname@example.org.

 Community Financial Resources (CFR)

-CFR provides workshops for our participants and the campus community on topics like debt management, credit building and management, and budgeting (among others).
-They provide our members with a bank-based debit card (US Bank Focus Card).
-For more information about them, click this link.
+CFR hosts workshops for our participants and the campus community on topics like debt management, credit building and management, and budgeting (among other topics).
+They provide our members with a pre-paid debit card (US Bank Focus Card).
+For more information about CFR, click this link.

 We refer students (who qualify) to the Alameda County’s Public Defender’s Clean Slate Program and are building relationships with other County Public defender’s Offices in California.
+We assist students with drafting their Letter to the Judge and we write a ROC Letter of Support on their behalf.
 For more information, click this link.